 In order to meet the scholarship eligibility requirements, all applicants must:

-*Scholarships are applied only to program tuition costs and will cover half, or fifty percent (50%) of each tuition charge for the duration of the program as long as the eligible student continues to meet the qualification requirements listed above.
-Scholarship recipients will be responsible for paying all fees, half of the program tuition costs, and any additional costs associated with the program.
+*Scholarships are applied only to program tuition costs and will cover $5,000 of each tuition charge for the duration of the program as long as the eligible student continues to meet the qualification requirements listed above.
+Scholarship recipients will be responsible for paying all fees, remaining program tuition costs, and any additional costs associated with the program.
 Scholarship recipients are ineligible to apply for any additional grant or scholarship program offered by the College.

 All applicants must submit to the Admissions Office official, sealed college transcripts from each institution attended.